Parks, forests and dunes

 • Stay on the designated paths.

-• Do not cause noise nuisance.
+• Do not cause excessive noise.

 • You are not allowed to take (parts of) plants, trees, mushrooms, sand or earth from the area.